At a glance

 Bioderma is also a French dermo-cosmetic brand, specialized in products for sensitive skins.
 Their Cicabio range is designed to repair the epidermis.
 It includes several types of products designed to protect the skin but also to help the skin healing process.

-The is a healing cream, that you can apply to an area of damaged skin to help it to heal faster.
 It contains Centella Asiatica, but also other repairing and antibacterial ingredients such as copper and zinc.
 It also provides hydration with hyaluronic acid.

 In this category of products, it’s one of my favorites, especially because it has a fairly light texture and protects the damaged skin area without leaving a very thick and greasy film (but it also exists in a balm version if you prefer a more occlusive effect).
 I use it a lot on the corners of my lips because they get irritated and dry quite easily.

 La Roche Posay is, like Uriage, a French dermo-cosmetic brand that uses the virtues of thermal water to soothe sensitive skin.
 Their healing and skin protection range is called Cicaplast.

 It’s also a product that repairs and accelerates healing but its balm texture is very appreciated because it can easily be used on very sensitive and drier areas of the face, lips or even the body.
 It’s a very versatile product.